 After brawling on top of the cage, one of the most dangerous moments in WWE history occurred, shocking the live crowd inside the Civic Arena in Pittsburgh, Pennsylvania.

-The Undertaker grabbed Mankind, throwing him off of the cage and landing on the announcer’s table.
+The Undertaker grabbed Mankind, throwing him over the edge of the cage and landing on the announce table.
 Of course, this utterly stunned commentators Jim Ross and Jerry Lawler, even mentioning that he may be dead.
 Surprisingly, Mankind got up from being stretchered out and returned to the top of the cage.

 Mankind vs Undertaker